A Call for Farmers: Ireland’s newest ‘Living Lab’

 What kind of research might be undertaken by the Loop Head Living Lab?

-Loop Head farmers (or from the wider mid west area) who are interested in participating, would be asked to come together and explore sustainable farming practices that would overall improve soil health.
+• Loop Head farmers (or from the wider mid west area) who are interested in participating, would be asked to come together and identify soil challenges they face such as slurry derogation, run offs, compaction, flooding, over fertilising and nutrients being washed out.

-Once the farmers and the project team have identified which challenges they would like to explore further, the team will help develop and test practical solutions that would work on similar farms across the peninsula.
+• Once the farmers and the project team have identified which challenges they would like to explore further, the team will help develop and test practical solutions that would tackle these.
 The research, therefore, being led by the specific challenges faced by the farmers.

 What is the duration of the Soilcrates Living Lab Project?